-A total of 1,305 trips by vessels fishing in the Agreement Area that arrived between 16 September 2019 and 25 May 2021 with an IDCP observer aboard were issued TTFs.
-Among these, by 10 August 2021, 1,269 TTF (97%) were transmitted to the Secretariat by the respective national authority.
-In addition, during the period of this report the Secretariat received 1,028 copies of dolphin safe certificates, and 1,004 certificates were considered valid.
-Finally, in none of the TTFs involved in the certification the certified weight exceeded by 10% the tuna considered as dolphin safe in the corresponding TTF.
+A total of 539 trips by vessels fishing in the Agreement Area that arrived between 26 August 2021 and 25 May 2022 with an IDCP observer aboard were issued TTFs.
+Among these, by 15 July 2022, 530 TTF (98%) were transmitted to the Secretariat by the respective national authority.
+In addition, during the period of this report the Secretariat received 633 copies of dolphin safe certificates, and 610 certificates were considered valid.
+Finally, in two of the TTFs involved in the certification the certified weight exceeded by 10% the tuna considered as dolphin safe in the corresponding TTF.
+The Secretariat notified the corresponding national authority of this issue.